 Investigators are one of the coolest jobs that you can have.
 Whether you are working as part of a law enforcement team or as a private investigator, there are a large range of skills necessary to be a good detective.

 As an investigator, you get to investigate everything from civil cases to missing persons reports, or performing background checks and interviewing potential suspects.
 These detectives need to be able to think fast and draw on a large range of abilities.

 If you’re interested in pursuing a detective career with a law enforcement or an independent service provider, you made a great choice!
-To help you get started, here is how to learn detective skills and become a bonafide investigator:
+To help you get started, discover how to learn detective skills and become a smart investigator:

 1. Improve your problem solving skills

 Strong critical thinking and problem solving are fundamental detective skills that you must learn.
 In every case, there are going to be complex dynamics that need to be analyzed in order to steer the investigation in the right direction.
 Critical thinking is necessary for private investigators to reach logical conclusions based on the evidence that is discovered.

 Detectives must use these skills to remove personal prejudice and opinions and objectively investigate cases.
 The same way that the winning strategy when playing chess involves working the problem backwards, reverse analysis also lends itself well to detective work.
 To learn these detective skills, it is advisable to practice logic puzzles and other games in order to build up brain muscle and develop new problem-solving techniques.